There are also some disadvantages to holding cryptocurrency. They include:

 The advantage of ASICs is that they're far more efficient.
 The disadvantages are that they're much less flexible regarding what you can mine using them and are more expensive than GPUs.

 Once you have the hardware, it's just a matter of setting up a cryptocurrency wallet and some mining software.
 Be sure to store your mining computer in a cool, well-ventilated part of your house since it will generate a lot of heat.
-And make sure you keep it connected to the internet to mine all day.
+And make sure you keep it connected to the internet so you can mine all day.

 Once everything is set up, it's a pretty hands-off process.
 However, you need to monitor the cryptocurrencies you mine.
-A sharp drop in price could make the operation unprofitable.
+A sharp price drop could make the operation unprofitable.

 Related crypto topics